humanwhocodes/humanwhocodes.com/src/pages/_posts/2013-04-16-getting-the-url-of-an-iframes-parent.md

 When a page is running inside of an iframe, the `parent` object is different than the `window` object.
 You can still access `parent` from within an iframe even though you can't access anything useful on it.
 This code will never cause an error even when crossing origins.

 Once you know you're in an iframe, you can take advantage of a little-known fact: the HTTP `Referer` header for a page inside of an iframe is always set to the containing page's URL.
-That means a page embedded in an iframe on `{{site.url}}` will have a `Referer` header equal to that URL.
+That means a page embedded in an iframe on `https://humanwhocodes.com` will have a `Referer` header equal to that URL.
 Knowing this fact, you need only use the oft-forgotten `document.referrer` property.
 As the name suggestions, this property contains the value of the `Referer` header for the given document.
 So you can get the URL of the iframe's parent page like this:

     function getParentUrl() {
         var isInIframe = (parent !== window),